mkr176/INF_2900_TEAM5/README.md

    ```bash
    npm run dev
    ```
-3. To start the Django server, navigate to the `backend` folder and run the following command:
+3. To start the Django server, navigate to the `library_manager` folder and run the following command:
    ```bash
    python manage.py runserver
    ```